 This section highlights information that should be checked with a solicitor or licensed conveyancer.
 It also gives an opinion of market value and an estimated reinstatement cost for insurance purposes.

 Matters for a Solicitor or Licensed Conveyancer

-No recent alterations or extensions are noted.
+No obvious evidence of recent alterations or extensions.

 Estimated Reinstatement Cost (£) for Insurance Purposes